[AWS] EC2 SSH Connection Error: How to Fix the UNPROTECTED PRIVATE KEY FILE Error (ssh pem key permission setup)

 ssh -i "myKey.pem" ubuntu@<Your-EC2-IP>

-You can now confirm the instance connects normally without the warning.
+Now you can confirm that you connect to the instance normally, without the warning.

-📦 Migrated from my own Korean blog (my own writing).
+📦 Migrated from the Tistory blog I used to run.
 Original: taehyuklee.tistory.com/31

 Share𝕏f